pymor/pymor/docs/source/tutorial_mor_with_anns.rst

 A non-intrusive reduced order method using artificial neural networks
 ---------------------------------------------------------------------

-We now assume that we are given a parametrized partial differential equation which can be discretized and solved using pyMOR.
-In this example, we consider the following diffusion problem on a one dimensional line domain with a parametrized diffusion:
+We now assume that we are given a parametric pyMOR |Model| for which we want to compute a reduced order surrogate |Model| using a neural network.
+In this example, we consider the following one-dimensional diffusion problem with a parametrized diffusion coefficient:

 .. math::